bumpybox/Tapp/README.md

 ## Install
 Run Tapp/install.py, and follow on screen instructions.

+When launching an app (Maya or Nuke), you will be prompted for the location of the Tapp directory.

 ## Documentation

 You can find all the documentation for the Tapp tools here: https://github.com/Bumpybox/Tapp/wiki/Documentation